We have mobile phones, tablets, and apps for things that most people can’t even imagine.

 However, many people don’t realize that governments and companies, including insurance companies, are mining the net for exactly such data, while those in the QS movement seem not to be concerned at all.

-In fact some people spend so much time with their devices they lose real friends and family, exhibiting completely classical symptoms of addiction (see below.
+In fact some people spend so much time with their devices they lose real friends and family, exhibiting completely classical symptoms of addiction (see below.)
+Some even have to go to special “de-connecting” camps to break free of their addiction.

 In this hour-long documentary, Montreal author, columnist, and flimmaker Josh Freed shows that there are now- de-addiction or “de-tox” camps where people go to break their digital addiction.